xwmx/nb/README.md

-  completions  Install and uninstall completion scripts. count        Print the number of items in a notebook or folder. delete       Delete a note. edit         Edit a note. export       Export a note to a variety of different formats. git          Run `git` commands within the current notebook.
+  completions  Install and uninstall completion scripts. count        Print the number of items in a notebook or folder. delete       Delete a note. do           Mark a todo or task as done. edit         Edit a note. export       Export a note to a variety of different formats. git          Run `git` commands within the current notebook.